-Category Current market capitalisation (in €) 2 > 2 billion 0 - 2 billion Strong Buy An expected favourable price trend of: > 50% > 30% Buy An expected favourable price trend of: > 25% > 15% Add An expected favourable price trend of: 0% to 25% 0% to 15% Reduce An expected negative price trend of: 0% to -15% 0% to -10% Sell An expected negative price trend of: < -15% < -10%
+Category Current market capitalisation (in €) 0 2 0 - 2 billion > 2 billion Strong Buy 1 An expected favourable price trend of: > 50% > 30% Buy An expected favourable price trend of: > 25% > 15% Add An expected favourable price trend of: 0% to 25% 0% to 15% Reduce An expected negative price trend of: 0% to -15% 0% to -10% Sell An expected negative price trend of: < -15% < -10%

-The expected price trend is in combination with sizable confidence in the quality and forecast security of management
+1 The expected price trend is in combination with sizable confidence in the quality and forecast security of management.

 Our recommendation system places each company into one of two market capitalisation categories.
-Category 1 companies have a market capitalisation of $\geq 0 - \leq 2$ billion, and Category 2 companies have a market capitalisation of $> \leq 2$ billion.
+Category 1 companies have a market capitalisation of $\in 0 - \in 2$ billion, and Category 2 companies have a market capitalisation of $> \in 2$ billion.
 The expected return thresholds underlying our recommendation system are lower for Category 2 companies than for Category 1 companies.
 This reflects the generally lower level of risk associated with higher market capitalisation companies.